Biden administration urges judge to block Texas abortion law | Law-Order

 The Biden administration on Friday urged a federal judge to block the nation's most restrictive abortion law, which has banned most abortions in Texas since early September and sent women racing to get care beyond the borders of the second-most populous state.

-The law was signed by Republican Gov. Greg Abbott in May and took effect Sept.
-1.
+“It's not the hundreds of people we've had to turn away,'' Hagstrom Miller said in an interview.
+“But there is a significant group of people who have said, Please, let me do whatever I can.
+Keep me on a list, and call me if you get an injunction.'''
+But the majority of her physicians, Hagstrom Miller said, remain wary and fear lawsuits absent a permanent court ruling.
+Clinic staff are also worried.
+“Of course, we understand that,'' she said.

+Abortion providers say their fears have become reality in the short time the law has been in effect.
+Planned Parenthood says the number of patients at its Texas clinics decreased nearly 80% in the two weeks after the law took effect.

-In that short time, abortion providers say, ''exactly what we feared” has become reality.
-They have described Texas clinics that are now in danger of closing while neighboring states struggle to keep up with a surge of patients who must drive hundreds of miles from Texas.
+Some providers have described Texas clinics that are now in danger of closing while neighboring states struggle to keep up with a surge of patients who must drive hundreds of miles.
 Other women, they say, are being forced to carry pregnancies to term.

 “This is not some kind of vigilante scheme,” said Will Thompson, defending the law for the Texas Attorney General's Office.
 “This is a scheme that uses the normal, lawful process of justice in Texas.”
 If the Justice Department prevails, Texas officials would likely seek a swift reversal from the 5th U.S. Circuit Court of Appeals, which previously allowed the restrictions to take effect.

-On Monday, the U.S. Supreme Court begins a new term, which in December will include arguments in Mississippi's bid to have the landmark Roe v.
-Wade decision guaranteeing a woman's right to an abortion overturned.
+On Monday, the U.S. Supreme Court begins a new term, which in December will include arguments in Mississippi's bid to overturn 1973's landmark Roe v.
+Wade decision guaranteeing a woman's right to an abortion.
+Mississippi has told the court it should overrule Roe and the 1992 decision in Planned Parenthood v.
+Casey that prevent states from banning abortion before viability, the point at which a fetus can survive outside the womb, around 24 weeks of pregnancy.

 Last month, the court did not rule on the constitutionality of the Texas law in allowing it to remain in place.
 But abortion providers took that 5-4 vote as an ominous sign about where the court might be heading on abortion after its conservative majority was fortified with three appointees of former President Donald Trump.